tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * This contract is similar to one we wrote back when we first learned how tokens worked.

-* Remember how in the past we had an integer underflow/overflow vulnerability that allowed us to hack our token balances is that prsent in this contract as well?
+* Remember how in the past we had an integer underflow/overflow vulnerability that allowed us to hack our token balances is that present in this contract as well?

 In remix highlight the `transfer` function.